Jaremey R McMullin, Senior Lecturer

 - Representations of Violent Conflict: Research Seminar (IR3042)

 - Critical Security Studies (Lectures on Discourse Theory, Discourse Analysis, and Securitisation) (IR5036)

 - Research in International Relations (Lectures on Case Study Methods and Qualitative Interviewing) (IR5601)

 - disarmament, demobilization, and reintegration of ex-combatants (esp. in sub-Saharan African states)

-- veterans’ post-war transition (esp. in the United States)
+- veterans’ post-war transition (especially in the United States)

 - post-conflict peacekeeping and peacebuilding

 - aesthetic representations and narratives of conflict and post-conflict transition